geoshit888/GEOL0069-Landslide-Detection/README.md

 - Lin, G. W., Chen, H., Hovius, N., Horng, M. J., Dadson, S., Meunier, P., & Lines, M. (2004).
 Effects of earthquake and cyclone sequencing on landsliding and fluvial sediment transfer in a mountain catchment. *Earth Surface Processes and Landforms*, 33(9), 1354–1373.
 - Keefer, D. K. (1984).
 Landslides caused by earthquakes. *Geological Society of America Bulletin*, 95(4), 406–421.
 - Dadson, S. J., Hovius, N., Chen, H., Dade, W. B., Hsieh, M. L., Willett, S. D., et al. (2004).
 Earthquake-triggered increase in sediment delivery from an active mountain belt. *Geology*, 32(8), 733–736.

-**Taroko and Hualien Region**

-The Taroko region of eastern Taiwan is characterised by steep relief, narrow valleys and highly fractured metamorphic rocks.
-Combined with intense rainfall from typhoons and frequent seismic activity, these conditions make the region highly susceptible to landslides and debris flows.

-The 2024 Hualien earthquake caused widespread damage to roads, tunnels and slopes within Taroko Gorge.
-Many hillslopes experienced rockfalls and vegetation loss, making the area suitable for remote sensing-based landslide detection.

 **Why Use K-means and Unsupervised Classification**